AxxAxx/AxxSolder/README.md

 # Schematic
 The schematic for AxxSolder is shown below.
 Both station and portable versions use the same PCB and software.
 The MCU is a [STM32G431CBT6](https://www.st.com/en/microcontrollers-microprocessors/stm32g431cb.html).
 ![AxxSolder_station](./photos/AxxSolder_Schematic.png)

+# How AxxSolder works
+All JBC cartridges contain a resistive heater element and a thermocouple.
+To determine how they are arranged internally, cross sections were made of a C210 and a C245 (see [Cartridge differences](#cartridge-differences)).
+These show that the heater and the thermocouple are connected in series and share the same wires out to the handle, so there is no separate sense pair.
+This means the station cannot heat and measure at the same time - the thermocouple output is only a few millivolts and is completely covered by the switching noise from the heater.

+AxxSolder handles this by alternating between heating and measuring.
+Forty times a second a timer interrupt turns the heater off, waits 0.5 ms for the signal to settle, and triggers the ADC.
+The heater is switched back on as soon as the conversion is finished.
+The measurement window is short compared to the 25 ms between measurements, so very little heating power is lost and the control loop still gets a clean reading every cycle.
+On a scope you can see the PWM stop, a flat section appear, the ADC sample taken in the middle of it, and the switching resume.
+This is shown in detail under [Temperature measurement](#temperature-measurement).

+## The amplifier
+The thermocouple signal is amplified by one half of an **OPA2387** in a difference amplifier configuration, with 1.5 kΩ input resistors and 360 kΩ feedback resistors giving a gain of 240.
+Low-leakage BAV199 diodes clamp the input between ground and 3.3 V and protect the op-amp against transients from the heater switching.
+The OPA2387 is a zero-drift type, which matters at this gain: with an ordinary op-amp, the offset drift alone would add tens of degrees of error as the board heats up from the DC/DC converter next to it.
+The OPA2387 drifts around 0.01 µV/°C. The amplified value is converted to degrees by a second order polynomial fitted for each cartridge family against a Hakko FG-100 tip thermometer, and corrected further by up to six user calibration points, see [Temperature calibration](#temperature-calibration).
+Two sense pins in the handle connector tell the firmware which handle is connected and therefore which polynomial to use.

+## The power stage
+The heater is switched by a single **BSC014N04LS**, a 40 V, 1.4 mΩ N-channel MOSFET, on the high side: the drain sits on the supply rail and the source feeds the cartridge, which returns through a 5 mΩ shunt to ground.
+This is what makes the measurement possible.
+With the MOSFET off, no current flows and the whole cartridge is pulled to within a few millivolts of ground through the heater element, so the thermocouple sits at a common mode voltage the difference amplifier can work with.
+A low-side switch would leave the cartridge floating up to the supply rail whenever the MOSFET was off, which is exactly the moment the measurement has to be taken.

+A high-side N-channel MOSFET needs a gate voltage above the supply rail, and this is provided by an **LTC4440A-5** bootstrap gate driver.
+It charges a capacitor from the 7.5 V rail through a Schottky diode while the MOSFET is off, and uses that charge to hold the gate about 7 V above the source when it turns on, with 1.1 A of peak pull-up current so the MOSFET crosses its linear region quickly.
+Conduction losses are low enough that no heatsink is needed anywhere on the board.
+The PWM frequency is 20 kHz, chosen to be just above the audible range so the bulk capacitors and the handle cable stay quiet.

+## The microcontroller
+The MCU is an **STM32G431CBT6**, a 170 MHz Cortex-M4F running from its internal RC oscillator.
+It is intended for motor control, which suits this application well: fast advanced-timer PWM, two independent 12-bit ADCs and enough DMA to keep sampling away from the CPU.
+ADC1 runs a circular DMA buffer with three interleaved channels - thermocouple, bus voltage and MCU temperature - which are averaged in software.
+ADC2 is used for the heater current shunt, so a current measurement can be started from the PWM timer's own interrupt without disturbing the temperature sampling, see [Current measurement](#current-measurement).

+## Temperature regulation
+Temperature is regulated by a PID controller computing a new output every 25 ms, with parameters stored per cartridge profile.
+The output sets the heater duty cycle and is bounded between zero and full power, and that bound is what makes a plain PID unsuitable here.
+A heat-up from room temperature is a 300 °C error, and the duty cycle stays at its maximum for the whole ramp regardless of what the controller asks for - the actuator is saturated.
+An unmodified integral term keeps accumulating error throughout, even though the additional output has no effect on the plant.
+This is integral windup.
+By the time the tip reaches the setpoint, the integral term holds a large value that can only be removed by accumulating error of the opposite sign, so the controller continues driving the heater past the setpoint until it has unwound.
+A soldering iron is also an asymmetric plant: heating is active, but cooling is only passive loss to the surroundings, so an overshoot takes considerably longer to recover from than an undershoot.
+Several anti-windup measures are therefore used.
+Conditional integration blocks the integral term entirely while the error is above 75 °C, so the ramp is driven by P and D alone.
+Clamping holds integration for a cycle if the update would push the output past its limits while the error is still driving in the same direction, and the accumulated term has its own limit separate from the output limit.
+The integral gain is raised for negative errors so that an overshoot is unwound faster than it was built up, and the derivative term acts on the measured temperature rather than the error to avoid a derivative kick when the setpoint is changed.
+A heat-up to 330 °C takes about 1.5 seconds on a C210-002 with very little overshoot, tuned using the firmware's serial stream of setpoint, temperature and the individual P, I and D contributions.
+The tuning parameters are listed under [PID control](#pid-control).

 # PCB
 The PCBs are designed in KiCad and manufactured by [PCBWay](https://www.pcbway.com/).
 PCBWay has sponsored this project with PCBs and stencils.
 The support and quality from PCBWay is great and therefore PCBWay is the recommended PCB supplier for this project.
 As some components have a rather fine pitch (0,5 mm as of the LQFP-48 package of the STM32) and some packages are "no lead" with a bottom thermal pad e.g. the WSON-8 package of the OPA2387 it is recommended to use a stencil to apply solder paste and then reflow the board using either a reflow oven or hot-plate.
 The boards on the image below were reflowed on a hot-plate (a homemade AxxPlate).
 A microscope is also recommended and helpful during assembly.